NeafirmisanI/N-/CONTRIBUTING.md

 If you find a bug in N#, then open an issue using the **Bug Report** Template and give as much information as you can.

 #### Requesting Features ####
 If you want something new to come in the next version of N#, open an issue using the **Feature request** template.
-Remember, your suggestion might not become part of N#.
+Remember, your suggestion might not be implemented in N#.

 #### Writing Code ####
 If you know Python and want to help, then feel free to create a pull request, again though, your code may or may not be used in N#.